PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 ### Kernel Hardening

 There are several things you can do to harden the Linux kernel, including setting appropriate [kernel parameters](https://wiki.archlinux.org/title/Kernel_parameters) and blacklisting unnecessary kernel modules.
-If you are using Kicksecure or Whonix, most of this hardening is included by default.
-If you are using Debian, you should consider [morphing it into Kicksecure](https://www.kicksecure.com/wiki/Debian).
+If you are using SecureBlue, most of this hardening is included by default.

 _This section extensively references [Madaidan's Linux Hardening Guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html) and in the interest of brevity does not repeat all the information contained there.
 You are strongly encouraged to read through the relevant sections of Madaidan's guide (linked for convenience)._